DenSkrytskyi/ict_data_exploration/README.md

 # ICT_Data_Exploration

 This project explores key Information and Communication Technology (ICT) indicators for selected countries.

-It focuses on visualizing trends and comparing ICT development across multiple dimensions, using official data sources.
+It contains one Jupyter notebook with code and visualizations.
+All generated charts are also saved in the figures folder for easy access.

 ## Project Overview